alsyundawy/Chromium-hardening/Browser settings/flags.md

 #### Other Edge "Tweaks"

-* In order to **enable the new Extensions Menu**, create a shortcut or edit the existing shortcut `--enable-features=ExtensionsToolbarMenu` The example should then look like this: `msedge.exe --enable-features=ExtensionsToolbarMenu".
+* In order to **enable the new Extensions Menu**, create a shortcut or edit the existing shortcut `--enable-features=ExtensionsToolbarMenu` The example should then look like this: `msedge.exe --enable-features=ExtensionsToolbarMenu`.